-where $\beta$ is the 4x4 analog of the Identity matrix I and its terms are $\begin{bmatrix} I & 0 \\ 0 & -I \end{bmatrix}$ .
+where β is a 4x4 matrix containing the identity matrix I and whose terms are $\begin{vmatrix} I & 0 \\ 0 & -I \end{vmatrix}$.

-As a consequence, the solutions of Dirac equation are 4-component vectors $\phi$ accounting for the spin contribution (4-spinor) and taking into account both particles with positive energies (fermions) and particles with negative energies (anti-fermions).
+As a consequence, the solutions of Dirac equation are 4-component vectors φ accounting for the spin contribution (4-spinor) and taking into account both particles with positive energies (fermions) and particles with negative energies (anti-fermions).
 Among the four components of a 4-spinor, one can notice two upper components (upper 2-spinor) and two lower components (lower 2-spinor): the former are larger for the fermionic states, whereas the latter are larger for the anti-fermionic states [61].
-Specifically, as the electrons are fermions, for atoms and molecules the upper and lower 2-spinors are usually called the large component $\phi_L$ and the small component $\phi_S$ , respectively.
-In a vast majority of cases (e.g. light atoms, chemical transformations) accounting for anti-fermions provides negligible correction for the description of systems of chemical interests, therefore it is necessary to decouple Dirac Hamiltonian, so to split its terms into a positive energy term and a negative energy term, where the latter can be easily relected.
-The aim is thus the transformation of Dirac Hamiltonian (2.125) into a block-diagonal Hamiltonian and such a result is achieved by means of unitary transformations of the form [56-58,62]:
+Specifically, as the electrons are fermions, for atoms and molecules the upper and lower 2-spinors are usually called the large component φ_L and the small component φ_S , respectively.
+In a vast majority of cases (e.g. light atoms, chemical transformations) accounting for anti-fermions provides negligible correction for the description of systems of chemical interests, therefore it is necessary to decouple Dirac Hamiltonian, so to split its terms into a positive energy term and a negative energy term, where the latter can be neglected.
+The aim is thus the transformation of the Dirac Hamiltonian (2.125) into a block-diagonal Hamiltonian and such a result is achieved by means of unitary transformations of the form [56-58,62]: